Best Women's Windbreaker Jackets of 2025

 Packability and portability of various windbreakers compared side by side.

-Packability / PoRTABILITY
+Packability / Portability

 If you’re going to be running for long periods, especially if you’ll have some sort of hydration pack, it can be nice to have a small, ultralight windbreaker that easily packs down.
 I easily packed two or three lightweight jackets in my small Nathan hydration pack as I tested the gear, which I appreciated during the warmer parts of my excursion and the windy, exposed peaks when I could pull it back out.